marcitt/Conclude/README.md

 ```
 python setup-test.py
 ```
 Make sure Ollama is running in the background and your virtual environment is activated.
-If you are using `venv` (Method 2) make sure it is activated with `source venv/bin/activate` or if you are using `conda` (Method 1) make sure it is activated with `conda activate conclude`
+If you are using `venv` (Method 2) make sure it is activated with `source venv/bin/activate` or if you are using `conda` (Method 1) make sure it is activated with `conda activate conclude`, also make sure you are in the conclude/backend directory.

 Once you have the basic code running I'd recommend playing around with the code in setup-test.py so you can get an idea for how interacting with LLMs and prompts work as well as OCR - try loading in and reading out different images.
 If you setup your virtual environment with conda you can also test this out in `playground.ipynb` which is a Juypter notebook so easier to experiment with and test individual code cells.
 Just make sure you are using the anaconda `conclude` environment for the kernel.

 #### Bank Statement Scanning
-Once you are comfortable with the setup and running basic functions you can try working with the backend/ML/bank_scanning.py code.
+Once you are comfortable with the setup and running basic functions you can try working with the backend/bank_scanning.py code.

 The main task associated with this code is prompt engineering - adjusting the prompts to provide better insight into the bank statements and formatted outputs.